EthanFY/DeepKinFam-interpretable-DNN/README.md

 ## Requirements

 You can install from either PyPI or conda-forge.
-Here I use [Anaconda](https://www.anaconda.com/) as the platform for operation and management.
+Here used [Anaconda](https://www.anaconda.com/) as the platform for operation and management.

 - [tensorflow-gpu](https://www.tensorflow.org/install/gpu) > 1.14
 `conda install -c anaconda tensorflow-gpu`